Package testing: Relevant tests

-Package Insulation
+Package insulation

 Many packages are used for products that are sensitive to temperature.
 The ability of insulated shipping containers to protect their contents from exposure to temperature fluctuations can be measured in a laboratory.
 The testing can be of empty containers or of full containers with appropriate jell or ice packs, contents, etc. Ovens, freezers, and environmental chambers are commonly used for this and other types of packaging.
+Effects of shock and vibration on thermal performance may also be studied.